I Have Nipple Hair! Do All Women Have Hairy Nipples?

 Megan Gray, M.D., an OB-GYN with Orlando Health Physician Associates said it's rarely a cause for concern.
 "It can vary from a few sparse hairs to dense hair along the outside circumference of the areola.
 The amount of hair often varies based on ethnicity," she explained.

-Is a lot of hair ever a sign of an underlying condition?
+Is a hairy nipple in a woman ever a sign of an underlying condition?

 Are there ever situations where nipple hair is cause for worry?
 According to both Chen and Gray, not really.
 Chen said hair can sometimes grow in response to pregnancy or menopause.